MohitNaithani0/SQL.Projects/README.md

-# SQL.Projects
+# SQL.Project.Music.Store.Anlysis
-This is SQL end to end projects
+This is SQL end to end project where we analyse Music.Store data and agive the insites to the cliants